tnhu/kanji/README.md

 });
 ```

 When a component is namespaced, its notifications are scoped in its namespace.
-In the example above, you see Red Timer is namespaced as 'red' hence in order to capture Red Timer 'time:up' event, Listener declares 'time:up/red'.
+In the example above, you see Red Timer is namespaced as 'red' hence in order to capture Red Timer '`time:up'` event, Listener declares `'time:up/red'`.

 Kanji implements simple namespace notify/listeners routing.
 In the example above, if Listener component is also namespaced, then it won't work as expected.
 So please keep your code simple!

 #### Shared instance

 By default, an instance of the component class is instantiated per each declared DOM fragment.
 Kanji supports shared instance where only one instance of the component is instantiated for all declared fragments.
-Enabling shared instance by adding type="shared" when implementing your component.
+Enabling shared instance by adding `type="shared"` when implementing your component.

 ``` js
 MyExampleComponent = Class(Kanji, {